SatoshiAndKin/argobytes-contracts/README.md

 ## ArgobytesTrader

 Most sets of actions will probably involve trading tokens.
-The Trader's `atomicTrade` function uses ERC-20 approvals and ArgobytesActor to transfer and trade tokens.
+The Trader's `atomicTrade` function uses ERC-20 approvals and ArgobytesMulticall to transfer and trade tokens.
 This can be helpful for aggregating trades across multiple exchanges.

 The Trader's `*Arbitrage` functions are designed so that unless the trade completes with a positive arbitrage, the entire transaction reverts.
 This means that you can approve other people or contracts to trade with your balances. `atomicArbitrage` uses your own funds to do the arbitrage. `dydxFlashArbitrage` uses a (nearly) free flash loan from dYdX to do the arbitrage.

-## ArgobytesAuthority
+## ArgobytesAuthorizationRegistry

 A surprisingly simple, but hopefully powerful way to authorize other contracts to use your proxy.
 For each authorization, you specify an addresses to call a specific function on a specific contract.
 Approval can be revoked at any time.
 Given a properly designed contract this should allow you to safely delegate permissions to others without them having custody of your funds.